MicrosoftDocs/azure-docs-powershell/azps-3.8.0/Az.Monitor/Set-AzDiagnosticSetting.md

 ```

 ### -WorkspaceId
-The Id of the workspace
+The resource Id of the Log Analytics workspace to send logs/metrics to

 ```yaml
 Type: System.String